 Watch some of these movies to get an intro to fantasy films.
 Then, vote up your favorites below to decide which fantasy movies everyone should watch.

-The Lord of the Rings is a film series consisting of three epic fantasy adventure films directed by Peter Jackson.
+- The Lord of the Rings is a film series consisting of three epic fantasy adventure films directed by Peter Jackson.
 They are based on the novel The Lord of the Rings by J. R. R. Tolkien.
 The films are subtitled The Fellowship of the Ring, The Two Towers and The Return of the King.
 They were distributed by New Line Cinema.
 Considered to be one of the biggest and most ambitious film projects ever undertaken, with an overall budget of $281 million, the entire project took eight years, with the filming for all three films done simultaneously and entirely in New Zealand, Jackson's native country.
 Each film in the series also had special extended editions released on DVD a year after their... more on WikipediaIs this a must-see?

-Harry Potter is a British-American film series based on the Harry Potter novels by author J. K. Rowling.
+- Harry Potter is a British-American film series based on the Harry Potter novels by author J. K. Rowling.
 The series is distributed by Warner Bros. and consists of eight fantasy films.
 A spin-off prequel series will consist of five films, starting with Fantastic Beasts and Where to Find Them (2016).
 The Fantastic Beasts films mark the beginning of a media franchise known as J. K. Rowling's Wizarding World.... more on WikipediaIs this a must-see?

 - The Hobbit is a film series consisting of three epic fantasy adventure films directed by Peter Jackson.
 They are based on the 1937 novel The Hobbit by J. R. R. Tolkien, with large portions of the trilogy inspired by the appendices to The Return of the King, which expand on the story told in The Hobbit, as well as new material and characters written especially for the films.
 The films are subtitled An Unexpected Journey, The Desolation of Smaug, and The Battle of the Five Armies.
 The screenplay was written by Fran Walsh, Philippa Boyens, Jackson, and Guillermo del Toro, who was originally chosen to direct before his departure from the project.
 The films take place in the fictional world of... more on Wikipedia

 - Directed by: Peter Jackson